Hyperling/HealthProtocol/ebook.md

 I don't get sick, and have not had any colds, flu, fevers, COVAIDs, etc since before May 2014 when I started this lifestyle.
 This is not due to sanitation, I don't use soap.
 It's also not due to avoiding cooties, my last partner had COVID at least 3 times, each for a lengthy duration, and I still shared food, drinks, kisses, a bed, and any other normal things with her.

 I don't get sore.
 My muscles can still get fatigued but it's nothing like the lactic acid pain of the past.
-I keep my glycogen stores are high.
+I keep my glycogen stores high.
 Lymph pumps and hydration keep the body limber and fresh.
 This allows me to run when I want or need to without any fear of sprains, strains, etc, assuming that I have not been lethargic recently.

 I also healed my senses.
 My eyesight got better and my hearing and smelling got drastically better, to the point that people used to joke about me hearing a paper clip drop across a cube farm.
 The joke came from me guessing what song someone 2 desks away was listening to in his soundproof headphones without his neighbors even knowing he had music on.